Skip to main content

 How Is “voluntary” Participation Legally Defined?

 The term “voluntary” extends beyond a simple yes or no. For a wellness program to be legally considered voluntary under the ADA and GINA, several conditions must be met.
-An employer cannot require you to participate, nor can they deny you coverage under any or limit your benefits if you decline.
+An employer cannot require you to participate, nor can they deny you coverage under any group health plan or limit your benefits if you decline.

 Furthermore, you cannot be subjected to any adverse employment action, such as being fired, demoted, or harassed, for choosing not to participate or for failing to meet certain health outcomes.